 The mission of CareerVillage is to democratize access to career information.
-CareerVillage connects students with established professionals and provides guidance.
+CareerVillage connects students with established professionals providing guidance.
 There’s currently 2.5 million learners being served and 10,000+ professional volunteers providing guidance to students on the platform.

 During my contracted time at Make&Model, I designed various interfaces to advance the mission of CareerVillage.
 I designed Career Goals, a feature dedicated to students and professionals.
 This feature allows students to build their career goals and for professionals to give feedback and guidance on how to achieve those goals.
 I was also responsible for designing systems to ensure our professional users provide answers that are useful to our students.
 Formatting tools were an important step in making CareerVillage a more useful platform for students.
 I designed formatting tools, including ways of gracefully handling user errors.
 This specially applies to the way people format links.
 Designing interfaces that gracefully adapted to user error was critical because of the user base using this application.